Email remarketing: Cart abandonment emails

 As mentioned, cart abandonment is the second prevention.
 Cart abandonment emails are worked as a reminder of what items the receivers have abandoned.
 They are sent to customers who have added products to their shopping cart but failed to check-out.
 In order to prevent shopping cart abandonment, marketers would send remarketing email to customers.

-According to the research by Experian Marketing Services, simply sending an abandoned cart reminder increases purchase rate by 1.53% and open rates by 41%.
-Compared to the promotion and advertising emails, uncompleted order reminder increases purchase rate at 19 times higher.

 Some people are worried that sending cart abandonment emails will annoy people, and while that make be the case, research shows that 69% of people found the 'reminders' to be helpful in some way.

 Traditional cart abandonment emails require the advertiser to have contact information already in place to send the email.
 This requires that website visitors that abandon their carts must have previously subscribed, purchased, or otherwise provided their contact information.
 Newer technologies allow marketers to first identify anonymous website visitors using a cookie-based identification system, and then to follow-up with those visitors directly via email to convert them.